sukhjitsehra/Radiotherapy-Quality-Assurance/README.md

     ├── README.md          <- The top-level README for describing highlights for using this ML project.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention should snake case.
+    │      └──  one_sample_exploratory_data_analysis     <- Contains the one sample for the visualization of leaf used in the project in JSON format.>
     │      └──  Dataset     <- Contains the dataset used in the project in JSON format.>
            └──  modelling <- Contains the model training notebook.
                 └──  data_creator.py <- To creating dataframe for JSON file, so update the folder location of the dataset.
 We usually call this in other files.